 Backup all the save game files of the respective games you want to backup.
 This can be restored as well in order to perceive your Steam gaming progress.
 Now you are good to go with uninstalling the games from your computer.
 You have everything you need to backup the games at a later time.

-All the times, you may not have the resources to store the backup of your huge games on your personal computer because you have already installed several games in it which cannot be removed to make some space for the duplicate copies.
+All the times, you may not have the resources to store the backup of your huge games on your personal computer.
+Because you have already installed several games in it, which cannot be removed to make some space for the duplicate copies.
+This can even lead to Steam “Not Enough Disk Space” error.
 In that case, you can use an external cloud backup storage to back up your Steam games.
 This doesn’t make any sense as it is similar to just downloading the Steam games directly from the application.

-But there are times you face issues such as slow Steam downloading speed.
-In such situations, an external backup of the files from a faster cloud service would be a life saver.
+But there are times you face issues such as slow Steam downloading speed as mentioned in our article on advantages and disadvantages of Steam.
+In such situations, an external backup of the files from a faster cloud service would be a lifesaver.
 So, in such scenarios, it makes sense to store your backup files in a cloud storage solution that doesn’t cost you much.

 In order to do that, there are several methods you could follow.
 The easiest one out of them is choosing a cloud storage service such as pCloud that comes with software and tools to directly copy-paste your files as a drive.
 It can automatically upload the copied directories in your cloud drive to the actual cloud storage.
 Making it much more convenient to backup your steam games.